 Community Councils are bodies that play a vital role in representing the views of the community to local authorities and other public bodies.
 Their term of office is 3 years.
 They have no executive powers but are statutory consultees on planning and licensing matters.

-- Ashley and Broomhill
+- Ashley and Broomhill - not established

 - Braeside and Mannofield